AmiteshBadkul/digital-image-processing/README.md

 This repo contains my attempt at the assignments of the course "EEE F435 - Digital Image Processing".
 The code has been written in MATLAB.

 ## Assignment List
+1. Read and convert an image into grayscale.
-1. Convert an image inro binary by varying the threshold.
+2. Convert an image inro binary by varying the threshold.
-2. Convert two images into binary and perform logical operations.
+3. Convert two images into binary and perform logical operations.
 Take two matrices and perform arthmatic operations.
 Generate two binary images and perform logical operations to get a meaningful image.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.